gsass/pretty.bike/content/packing_list.md

 ### Should I share, borrow, or buy?
 You’re going to be riding with people, through relatively populated places.
 While there’s some things everyone needs for themselves (e.g. spare tube, junk cream), there's other stuff which can be shared (e.g. don't bring two tents if you're a couple, but you knew that), borrowed (I will have some packing gear, others might too, I may or may not set up a place where people can swap/request stuff), or bought en-route (e.g. macrame gloves and bike caps, on day 2, when you realize why I took the time to call out those two specific items above).
 This list of gear is probably pretty intimidating to a first-time rider, and I get that, and I'm sorry, and I'm here to help.

-## This is the Appendix
-So ya, lots of options, lots of ideas.
-Here's some more thoughts about other ideas people have.

-### On the topic of shoes
-You can do this ride in regular sneakers, and you can do it in clipless (which is just the worst misnomer jfc) bike shoes.
-The latter isn't required; I rode clipless for the first few rides and it reduced foot fatigue a bit but I'm not fast, and clipless didn't make me faster, so I swapped back to plain sneakers.

-What does work (for me):
-- Closed toe shoes.
-Two people have done this ride in Tevas/Chaco style sandals, so it's possible to do it in sandals, but consider if you will: not stepping into the skudge which you might see on the shoulder of a suburban road.
-I'd reccomend closed toes but you can do you if you're that kinda buckaroo.
-- Stiff soles.
-You can get a lot of the value of clipless shoes without installing clips (again, worst misnomer, jfc etc) in them.
-Stiffer soles let you put down more power without tiring out your arches or ankles.
-Fresh skate shoes and running shoes with full padding are popular and work well.
-- Flat soles.
-If you're not comfortable walking in clippity-clop road shoes, this is not the weekend to try them out.
-Fast people, you do you (y'all do y'all?).
-- Good socks and foot powder.

-### On the topic of hydration
-I once rode this ride with only one water bottle and I absolutely hated that, so I recommend having 2L of water capacity or more.
-I like:
-- Two big bike botles (in the packing list), or
-- A hydration bag.
-I like the fannypack format but the slim backpack format also works well.